openmainframeproject/feilong/doc/source/makeimage.rst

         rm -rf /var/lib/cloud

-Installation and Configuration of cloud-init on Ubuntu 16.04 ............................................................
+Installation and Configuration of cloud-init on Ubuntu 16.04 and Ubuntu 20.04 ............................................................

 For Ubuntu 16.04, cloud-init0.7.8 or higher is required.
 The examples in this section use cloud-init0.7.8.

+For Ubuntu 20.04, cloud-init20.1-10 is installed by default, can ignore below step1-2.

 1. Download cloud-init0.7.8 from https://launchpad.net/cloud-init/+download.
    Untar it with this command: